Jeevanjyotirout/GHUStereo/README.md

 </p>

-# Performance of GHUStereo-8-nce on KITTI raw dataset (46 FPS for the resolution of 380 x 1248)
+# Performance of GHUStereo-8-nce on KITTI raw dataset (46 FPS for the resolution of 380 x 1248 on RTX 4070)
 <p align="center">
   <img width="600" height="300" src="./imgs/output.gif" data-zoomable>
 </p>